 Far too many web developers and marketers overlook the importance of on-page copy.
 No matter how many people visit your website, your ability to convert them matters.
 In the final article of this 3-part-series, I’ll talk about organizing everything and structuring the about us page.
 Be purposeful with everything you do and always remember to PreFocus!

 Need Some Help Writing Your About Us Page?

-I take pride in helping my clients understand the importance of a brand identity and the presentation of their value.
-It all starts with their ability to create a solid first impression with genuine copy.
-If you’d like to discuss ways you can position your brand better, I’d love to chat!
+I take pride in helping my clients understand the importance of insightful content and the presentation of their value.
+It all starts with their ability to communicate a genuine message and create a solid first impression.
+If you’d like to discuss ways you can position your brand better, your first consultation is free!